Titus210/DATA-STRUCTURES-AND-ALGORITHM/README.md

 - Minimizes error and oversites as solution is developed incrementally.

 ### Modular Programming
-This is procedual way of programming that focuses on writting code as functions.
-It involves breaking down
+This is procedural way of programming that focuses on writhing code as functions.
+It involves breaking down large complex programs to smaller, manageable modules/ components which perform single well defined function and minimal interactions.